jear/eu-dps-hpe-gl-pce-map/README.md

-# My metamorphosis ( Transformation ) : because I don't have to manage my IT infrastrure anymore, I can do peering with new colleagues and write Typescript :-)
+# My metamorphosis ( Transformation ) : because I don't have to manage my IT infrastrure anymore, I can do peering with new colleagues : learn and run  Typescript :-)

 Measure consortium member's DC inter-distancewhich has to be greater than 200kms